MissJuly/alx-system_engineering-devops/0x00-shell_basics/README.md

-task 10- script that changes to previous directory task 11- script that prints all files in ., .., /boot directory task 12- script that shows file type
+task 10- script that changes to previous directory task 11- script that prints all files in ., .., /boot directory task 12- script that shows file type task 13- script that creates a symbolic link